In her own words

 And last, but certainly not least, my family

-While Choosing Daisy - the book is historical fiction, the timeline and details are pulled from historic record wherever possible.
+While General Daisy is historical fiction, the timeline and details are pulled from historic record wherever possible.
 And there were more records than I ever imagined.
 It began with a blog post in the University of California College of Environmental Design Archives.
 Letters and ephemera were found in an attic during a remodel.
 The material was wisely preserved and donated to the architect Willis Polk's archives at UC.
 Willis was Daisy's oldest brother, and a well known architect in San Francisco.
 The archivist's article detailed a fairly accurate description of Daisy and her relationship with her brother Willis, and suggested her life was interesting enough to be a movie.
 Having visited Vitrimont, France and met a relative of her husband The General in 2007, it struck me that the best person to tell this story - if it was to be told at all - was me.

 My grandmother Alice Polk was the niece Daisy addressed in the collection of newly discovered letters along with Christine Barreda Polk, Willis' wife.
 Alice Polk tragically died in 1960 while my 25 year old mother was pregnant with me.
 So the stories we heard about Daisy were all a bit murky, and without much detail.
 We certainly knew much more about the other well documented members of the family.
-In fact, we knew so little about Daisy that we only learned her actual married name when her grand-nephew by marriage, Yann DeBuyer contacted our family in 2007.
+In fact, we knew so little about Daisy that I only learned her actual married name when her grand-nephew by marriage, Yann DeBuyer contacted our family in 2007.
 The DeBuyer's invited our family to come visit Vitrimont, France for a WWI museum opening.
 All another story for another day, but I was the family member who made the trip with my youngest son then 7 years old.

 The newly discovered letters in 2018 lead to my renewed interest in Daisy's story and a search for more first-hand information.
 From The Hoover Institute at Stanford University, I found a small quote in Herbert Hoover's papers that lead me to the Hoover Presidential Library in Davenport, Iowa.
 Hoping to just see "a letter from Daisy" the chief archivist informed me to be "more specific".
 I explained, I had given him all the reference information I had.